AxisCommunications/docker-acap/README.md

 #### Proxy Setup

 If the device is located behind a corporate proxy you may need to set the correct environment variables.
 This is done by configuring proxy behavior for dockerd in the daemon.json file as described in ['Configure the Docker daemon to use a proxy server'][docker-proxy].

-The daemon.json file should be located at `/usr/local/packages/dockerdwrapper/localdata/daemon.json` on the device and should include the following properties.
+The daemon.json file should be located at `/usr/local/packages/dockerdwrapper/localdata/daemon.json` on the device and should include the following properties:

 ```json
 {